sahibkhokhar/minecraftmodupdater/README.md

 ## Minecraft Mod Updater (CLI)

+I got tired of manually updating my mods and stuff for servers, so I made this for myself.

 Command-line tool to search Modrinth for mods by Minecraft version and loader, download the newest compatible files into a pack folder, view packs, and perform full pack updates to a new Minecraft version.

 ### Requirements